Falano/Falano.github.io/ceramics/2_color_EN.markdown

 topnav: topnav_Portfolio_Volume_EN
 ---

+# Color
+Glazed sculptures.
+The color and the texture of the glaze complements the shape.

 ## Snails
 ![three greenish-blue snails, one on white and two on red clay](/assets/art/ceramics/IMG_0581_wm_glazed.jpg)
 ![grey-glazed snail on red clay](/assets/art/ceramics/IMG_0599_wm_glazed.jpg)